What type of fire equipment do I need within my properties?

-The Health and safety executive recommends and it is a legal requirement for landlords to put in an audible carbon monoxide alarm.
-They are an important precaution for tenants in the event that there is an escape of co2.
-You should ensure that any co2 alarm complies with British Standards EN50291 and carries a British Approval mark such as a kite mark.
-They should be installed, checked and serviced in line with the manufacturer’s instructions.
-Please note that tenants can be at risk from co2 poisoning when they are asleep because they may not be aware of the early co2 sensors and it is absolutely vital that these are installed.
+The Health and safety executive recommends it.
+It is a legal requirement for landlords.
+They must put an audible carbon monoxide alarm in.
+They are an important precaution for tenants if there is an escape of co2.
+You should ensure that any co2 alarm complies with British Standards EN50291.
+It must carry a British Approval mark such as a kitemark.
+They should be installed, checked, and serviced in line with the manufacturer’s instructions.
+Tenants can be at risk from co2 poisoning.
+When they are asleep be aware of the issue.
+Co2 sensors can let them know there are issues.
+These must be installed.

 What are the symptoms of carbon monoxide poisoning?

 There can be various early symptoms of carbon monoxide poisoning.
-They can often mimic common ailments and can easily be confused with food poisoning, viral inspections, flue or simple tiredness such as: –
+They can often mimic common ailments.

 - Loss of consciousness